 After the cruise, complimentary tea and coffee is provided, as well as slushies for the kids.

-Book your Daintree River Cruise here
+- Book your Full Day Daintree Experience with River Cruise here

 During our family road trip on the east coast of Australia, we visited the small town of Tin Can Bay to see the Australian Humpback Dolphins.